 designing and evaluating interventions aiming to improve public health and reduce social inequalities in health, and

 influencing policy and practice by communicating the results and implications of research to a wide range of audiences.

 The Unit receives core funding from the UK Medical Research Council and the Chief Scientist Office at the Scottish Government Health Directorates.
-The Unit is located on the main campus of the University of Glasgow, Scotland, and is an affiliated member of the University's Division of Community Based Sciences.
+It is a University Unit within the College of Medical, Veterinary and Life Sciences at the University of Glasgow and is part of the Institute of Health and Wellbeing.

 The Unit’s research is divided into nine programmes.
 There is considerable overlap and joint working between these programmes, and many projects (and especially studentship projects), may straddle across two or more programmes.

 If you are taking part in one of our studies and would like further information, please click here and select the study from the menu or email us at firstname.lastname@example.org or contact us on our FREEPHONE number 0800 389 2129.